 To get started, find a comfortable place to sit where you won’t be interrupted.
 Close your eyes.
-Do 1 to 2 minutes of meditation using whatever method you’re most used to.
+Do one to two minutes of meditation using whatever method you’re most used to.
 This will help calm your mind and get you ready to begin the body scan.

 The Neck and Shoulders

 Finally, let your attention drape over your entire body.
 Notice any physical sensations or emotions that arise.
-Spend about 1 minute here.
+Spend about one minute here.

 If you’re extending the meditation, you can start from the bottom and go back up, or you can start over again from the top.

 As you’re doing the body scan, try to focus on sensations, rather than emotions.
 For instance, instead of “I am angry,” you might notice the sensation of heat in your chest, tightness in your face and shallower breathing.

 Focusing on the physical sensations of an emotion, rather than the idea of it, will allow you to spot that emotion faster in real life.
 The next time you notice those physical cues, you’ll notice it—faster than if you were trying to notice when you’re angry, for instance.
 Focusing on physical sensations also tends to give you more nuanced information, which can lead to deeper insights.